Updated Sunday 21 September 2021, 15:45 hrs

 Leigh Road Baptist Church Pre-school

-Pre-school has now re-opened.
-If you need any information about pre-school operations or inquiries about registering your child for attendance then please email email@example.com
+Pre-school has been running safely under Covid 19 guidelines throughout the pandemic.
+If you need any information about LRBC pre-school operations or inquiries about registering your child for attendance then please email email@example.com

 Children’s & Youth Groups